Cazaly ~ Second Generation

 9. Jaques (James) CAZALY (2) born 1779, bap 1779 at The Artillery French Huguenot Spitalfields, London

-Stephen arrived with his mother and many siblings in London about 1745 as a result of Huguenot persecution in his homeland in France.
+John arrived with his mother and many siblings in London about 1746 as a result of Huguenot persecution in his homeland in France.
 They joined the parish of St Matthew, Bethnal Green.
+The baptism of his wife in 1739 suggests he was born earlier than 1739.

 Children: